finnsson/pagerjs/README.md

 See the [demo](http://oscar.finnsson.nu/pagerjs/demo/).

-pager.js is a JavaScript library based on KnockoutJS, jQuery and Underscore.js that provides the possibility of creating single page applications in a declarative fashion - nesting subpages inside subpages where each subpage can be developed standalone but still communicate between each other.
+pager.js is a JavaScript library based on KnockoutJS and jQuery that provides the possibility of creating single page applications in a declarative fashion - nesting subpages inside subpages where each subpage can be developed standalone but still communicate between each other.